TudorZgimbau/portfolio/src/pages/projects/projectcloud4.md

 # Project description

-[Project Cloud4](https://www.projectcloud4.com) is a software group founded by high school students that focuses on creating software for various business or educational purposes.
+[Project Cloud4](https://www.projectcloud4.com) is a software studio founded by high school students, bringing together various crafts to help in solving real-world social problems.

 You can read more about our first project, A.T.R.I.S., [here](https://www.projectcloud4.com/atris)